MS - Civil Engineering

 Project: 3 semester hours of project (CE 7740)

-For the thesis option, at least twelve hours of the required graduate work must be at or above the 7000 level (thesis and seminar credit hours are not considered towards satisfying this requirement).
+For the thesis option, at least twelve hours of the required graduate work must be at or above the 7000 level (CE 8000 and CE 7750 credit hours are not considered towards satisfying this requirement).
 A minimum of 12 credit hours must be in civil engineering.
-The students pursuing the non-thesis option will have to complete at least eighteen hours of the required graduate work at or above the 7000 level (thesis and seminar credit hours are not considered towards satisfying this requirement).
+Students pursuing the non-thesis option will have to complete at least eighteen hours of the required graduate work at or above the 7000 level (CE 7740 and CE 7750 credit hours are not considered towards satisfying this requirement).
 A minimum of 18 credit hours must be in civil engineering.
-Courses numbered below 7000 (i.e., 4000) may be taken for credit if approved on the Graduate Degree Program.
-In some instances, courses may be added to a student's program (with no credit toward the M.S.C.E. degree) to correct deficiencies in a student's undergraduate education.
+Courses numbered below 7000 (i.e., 4000) may be taken for credit if approved by the department via the G101: Graduate Degree Program.
+In some instances, courses may be added to a student's program (with no credit toward the master's degree) to correct deficiencies in a student's undergraduate education.

-- At least three (3) members of the Graduate Faculty, including the major professor (who is the chair of the committee) should comprise the student's master’s thesis committee.
-(To view a list of graduate faculty for our department, go to the Graduate School website for a complete list).
+- At least three (3) members of the Graduate Faculty, including the major professor (who is the chair of the committee), should comprise the student's master’s thesis committee.
+A complete list of Graduate Faculty by department can be found here.

 - At least one-half (1/2) of the graduate faculty on master’s committees must be full-time tenured or tenure-track faculty at LSU.

-- A minimum of 2 of those faculty members must be from the CEE department and at least one of whom must be a full member of the LSU graduate faculty.
+- A minimum of two (2) of those faculty members must be from the CEE department and at least one (1) of whom must be a full member of the LSU graduate faculty.

-- Any declared outside minors require representation, either among the first 3 members of the committee or by additional appointments to the committee.
+- Any declared outside minors require representation, either among the first three (3) members of the committee or by additional appointments to the committee.

-- All committee members must be Full, Associate, Affiliate members of Graduate Faculty or administratively approved to serve on the committee.
+- All committee members must be full, associate, or affiliate members of Graduate Faculty or administratively approved to serve on the committee.

 The Master's Thesis